patcoston/black-jack/README.md

 - Aces are worth 11 initially
 - If bust (score > 21) AND have one or more Aces, it converts Aces value from 11 to 1, one at a time until score is not over 21, or no more Aces to convert.
 This applies to player and dealer.
 - Split is enabled when player has two cards and has not Split or Hit yet.
 It splits one hand into two hands, then each hand gets hit once, then dealer plays.
-- If player splits, then dealer will try to beat higher hand
+- If player splits, then dealer will try to beat higher hand.
+- Normally in Black Jack, player can split their hand if the cards have the same value.
+I originally implemented this constraint, but thought it was more fun to split any hand.

 ## TODO: